helen-tran/UI-Developer-Challenge/README.md

 ## Launch Storybook

-In the terminal, run "npm run storybook"
+In the terminal, run **"npm run storybook"**.

 ## Components

-In the terminal, run **"npm run storybook"**.
+Here are all the components.

 ### Chip